aftdev/dev-env-manager/README.md

-# Dev environment command line utilities.
+# Dev environment Manager - command line utilities.

-A command line utility application build with [commander](https://github.com/tj/commander.js) that provides developers goodies/shortcuts to manage their environments.
+A command line application build with [commander](https://github.com/tj/commander.js) that provides developers goodies/shortcuts to manage their development environments.

+The main goal of this application is to give you shortcuts for your most utilized commands and to define where those commands should be executed (locally or on a docker container?)

-It allows you to specify where the scripts need to be executed (locally, on docker?)
-For example if you want all your composer scripts to be executed on a specific docker container
+For example if you want all your composer (php) scripts to be executed on a specific docker container.

 ```yaml
 executables: